go-gitea/gitea/docs/content/doc/features/webhooks.en-us.md

 ```

 There is a Test Delivery button in the webhook settings that allows to test the configuration as well as a list of the most Recent Deliveries.

+### Authorization header (Gitea hook only)

+**With 1.18**, Gitea hooks can be configured to send an [authorization header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) to the webhook target.
+Supported header types are _Basic Authentication_ and _Token Authentication_.
+The header key can be changed in case the webhook target requires a different one.
+The key defaults to `Authorization`.